 Several studies certainly show that greenery that ends up in people’s homes does have the innate biological mechanisms to purify the air.

-One study shows that a potted Hedera helix can remove HCHO faster from the environment, thus improving indoor air quality, and another study shows that Areca palm potted plants can effectively reduce VOC levels.
+One study shows that a potted Hedera helix can remove HCHOOpens in a new tab. faster from the environment, thus improving indoor air quality, and another study shows that Areca palm potted plants can effectively reduce VOC levelsOpens in a new tab..

-Even more, studies also show a significant decrease in TVOC amount after adding plants to classrooms in primary schools in Portugal.
+Even more, studies also show a significant decrease in TVOC amount after adding plants to classroomsOpens in a new tab. in primary schools in Portugal.

-The ability of plants to take up VOCs is an area of rising interest, It isn’t as clearcut, however, that their efficacy at doing this in a typical indoor environment.
+The ability of plants to take up VOCsOpens in a new tab. is an area of rising interest, It isn’t as clearcut, however, that their efficacy at doing this in a typical indoor environment.

-To be specific, you would need dozens of houseplants in order to have any real impact in a complex indoor environment, such as a bedroom.
+To be specific, you would need dozens of houseplants in order to have any real impactOpens in a new tab. in a complex indoor environment, such as a bedroom.

 What Are the Most Common Houseplants for Better Air Quality?